Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Applications

 Figure~\ref{fig:br_amce_fraction} reports the DML-corrected average effects.
-A 1 percentage-point increase in the bottom-bracket rate lowers log-odds of plan support by 0.043; the same increase on the top bracket raises log-odds by only 0.011.
-This fourfold absolute asymmetry is the quantitative form of the central \citeauthor{ballard2017structure} finding: plan support is highly elastic with respect to rates on low incomes but nearly inelastic with respect to rates on high incomes.
-The \$85--175k bracket is indistinguishable from zero on average---the ``dead zone''---and revenue has a small positive but non-significant average effect.
+A one-percentage-point increase in the bottom-bracket rate lowers the predicted probability of plan support by about 1.6 points (at a 50\% baseline); the same increase on the top bracket raises support by only about 0.5 points.
+This more than threefold absolute asymmetry is the quantitative form of the central \citeauthor{ballard2017structure} finding.
+The \$85--175k bracket is indistinguishable from zero on average---the ``dead zone''---and the revenue indicator carries a clear positive effect ($\hat{\theta}=0.14$, $p<0.01$): respondents penalize plans that reduce federal revenue and reward plans that raise it.
+Panel~B reports the fraction favoring versus opposing a rate increase on each bracket, as in the democracy application.

-Because each respondent has a full 7-element vector $\hat{\bfbeta}(\bfZ_i)$, we can compute an \textit{individual-level progressivity slope}---the within-respondent regression of bracket-specific marginal utilities on the log of the bracket midpoint:
+Because each respondent has a full 7-element vector $\hat{\bfbeta}_i$, we can compute an \textit{individual-level progressivity slope}---the within-respondent regression of bracket-specific marginal utilities on the log of the bracket midpoint:

 A positive $s_i$ means respondent~$i$ prefers higher rates on higher incomes; zero means a flat tax; negative means regressive.
-Remarkably, in this sample 99.9\% of respondents have a positive slope, and $\hat{\beta}_{i,\text{top}} > \hat{\beta}_{i,\text{bottom}}$ for 99.1\%.
-The progressive direction is essentially universal here: in every partisan, income, ideological, and inequality-aversion subgroup of this sample, fewer than 0.4\% of respondents have regressive revealed preferences.
-Democrats' mean slope is $+0.0131$, Republicans' is $+0.0100$---a real but modest 31\% gap---and 99.7\% of Republican respondents still reveal progressive preferences.
-This is the sharpest possible individual-level form of the \citeauthor{ballard2017structure} finding that progressive preferences cut across partisan lines.
+In this sample $93\%$ of respondents have a positive slope, and $\hat{\beta}_{i,\text{top}} > \hat{\beta}_{i,\text{bottom}}$ for $91\%$ (distributional summaries of the recovered individual slopes, model-based at $T = 8$).
+The progressive direction is dominant: Democrats' mean slope is $+0.0210$, Republicans' is $+0.0142$---a 48\% gap---and $90\%$ of Republican respondents still reveal progressive preferences.
+This is a strong individual-level form of the \citeauthor{ballard2017structure} finding that progressive preferences cut across partisan lines, while also revealing a small minority (about $7\%$) with flat or weakly regressive revealed preferences.